GenericMappingTools/gmt/INSTALL.md

 **NOTE:**
-Three possibilities for using [GMT on non-UNIX systems](https://docs.generic-mapping-tools.org/latest/cookbook/non-unix-platforms.html) such as Windows are to install GMT under MinGW/MSYS2, install under Cygwin, or install using Microsoft C/C++ or other compilers.
+There are several options for using [GMT on non-UNIX systems](https://docs.generic-mapping-tools.org/latest/cookbook/non-unix-platforms.html) such as Windows, including [Windows Subsytem for Linux](https://docs.microsoft.com/en-us/windows/wsl/), MinGW/MSYS2, Cygwin, or DOS batch scripts.
 The last option will not provide you with any UNIX tools so you will be limited to what you can do with DOS batch files.
 One simple option for accessing a UNIX style bash terminal is *Git for Windows*, which can be downloaded from [their official website](https://gitforwindows.org/).

 **NOTE:**
 At the installation step, you may get the warning message: